 This is the biggie.
-People usually have a Butterfly McQueen-type reaction to repotting an orchid.
-McQueen, as the maid, Prissy, in "Gone With the Wind," famously exclaimed: "I don't know nothin' 'bout birthin' babies!"
-Repotting orchids is nothin' like "birthin' babies."
+People usually have a Butterfly McQueen-type reaction to repotting an orchid but they shouldn't.
 As soon as the plant finishes flowering, cut off its flowering stem, remove it from the pot, ease as much potting mix off the roots as possible (swishing in water helps) and repot it in a plastic container just barely bigger than the root ball — no matter how large the leaves are.
-Orchids like to be under-potted.
-Mixes found at garden centers should do fine.
+Orchids like to be under-potted, which means they like a very tight space.
+Orchid mixes found at garden centers should do fine.
 Work the mix around the roots until the plant is snug in the pot and you can pick it up by the stem and it does not come out of the pot.
 Be careful not to break off any tender green or brown root tips, and don’t force roots that want to wander in the air into the pot.

 Because your plant is probably a Phalaenopsis, a decrease in day length and night temperatures usually helps it to begin the flowering process.
 Because these conditions naturally occur in the fall, place your plant outside at night as long as temperatures are above 55 degrees F. Be sure to put it where dew will not collect in the crown.
 Bring it inside during the day unless it’s located in a spot where it will not get direct sunlight.
 Hopefully, you’ll have flowers in January or February.
-If not, there will be more orchids in your grocery strategically placed for an impulse buy, which may be how your plant came home with you to begin with.
+If you're more of a visual learning, check out the in-depth video above.
+And if you don't succeed, there will be more orchids in your grocery strategically placed for an impulse buy, which may be how your plant came home with you to begin with.